 It is essential that accessibility is engrained in the way we conduct our day-to-day business, and that we comply with Ontario's Accessibility for Ontarians with Disabilities Act, 2005 (AODA).
 This Act is a follow up to legislation first introduced in 2001 – the Ontarians with Disabilities Act.

-CMCC has developed and approved an institutional Accessibility Plan, which will be updated as new standards are approved.
+CMCC has developed and approved an institutional Accessibility Standards Compliance Plan, which will be updated as new standards are approved.
 Employees have and will be trained on current and emerging standards.

-CMCC has established an internal Accessibility Act Standards committee (the AODA Team), which is tasked with developing CMCC policies and procedures required under the Act and associated regulations, and for the development and implementation of an institutional Accessibility Plan.
+CMCC has established an internal Accessibility Advisory Committee (AAC), which is tasked with developing CMCC policies and procedures required under the Act and associated regulations, and for the development and implementation of an institutional Accessibility Standards Compliance Plan.